nadirakdag/phoenix-funds/README.md

 - Maintain a transaction history for each user, including details such as transaction type (deposit/withdrawal), amount, date, and any relevant transaction ID.
 - Users should be able to retrieve their transaction history.
+- Users should be able to retrieve their transaction detail by transaction id.

 ### Balance Inquiry: